adalenechan/IDX-Exchange-Project-DS/README.md

 ### Week 3 - Data Preprocessing
 - Create a train/test split,
     - Most recent (May 2026) as test and 11 months prior as train.
-- Handle missing values for the key variables: used median from the training set to replace missing values for LivingArea, Bedrooms, Bathrooms, and LotSize.
+- Handle missing values for the key variables: used median from the training set to replace missing values for LivingArea, Bedrooms, Bathrooms, and LotSize for both the training and test set.
 - Encoded a selection of categorical fields to numeric.
 - Save the cleaned CSV files.